volhaleusha/Data-Science-Nano-Projects/README.md

 #### R

++ [Basic Inferential Data Analysis]().
+Analysis of the ToothGrowth dataset including basic summary of dats and comparison of tooth growthby supp and dose using confidence intervals and hypothesis tests.

 #### Python

 + [PCA and T-test](https://github.com/volhaleusha/Data-Science-Portfolio/tree/master/Statistics/PCA%20and%20T-test%20for%20Wine%20Dataset).
 Objective: understand how separable is wine dataset by classes and check which attributes are not separable using principle component analysis and t-test on wine dataset.